karenleguizamo/Customer-Churn-Prediction-Model/README.md

 Buisness Problem description:
-The bank that has recorded the customer information shown in the dataset has been seeing unusually high churn rates i.e. churn is when a customer terminates his/her relation with the company/organization and/or no longer opts for the services provided by the company.
+A particular bank has recorded the customer information has been seeing unusually high churn rates i.e. churn is when a customer terminates his/her relation with the company/organization and/or no longer opts for the services provided by the company.
 In such a scenario, the company wants to understand what the problem is and address that problem.

 Hence, the company assessed every relevant information they had on the customers and created the dataset.
 The last attribute tells whether the customer exited the bank after a certain period.